mrled/progfiguration/docs/commands/progfigsite.rst

 The default name is ``progfigsite``, but you may wish to rename it to something that fits your site's name better.
 See the ``[project.scripts]`` table in ``pyproject.toml`` to change this.

+This is also the command that is run when you run a progfigsite pyz.

 .. code-block:: console